Selena Gomez Dons ‘Only The Strong Survive’ T-Shirt After Ex Justin Bieber Confirms His Engagement

 Although his fans have been pouring in their support through social media, there are some who had secretly hoped that he and the “Natural” singer, famously dubbed “Jelena” by the media, would find their way back to each other.

 However, the “Bad Liar” singer’s attitude hasn’t changed.
-She still doesn’t care that her ex is engaged and although she was reportedly “surprised” by how fast the engagement happened, one source claimed the fact that it was Bieber who did it, wasn’t surprising to her at all.
+She still doesn’t care that her ex is engaged, and although she was reportedly “surprised” by how fast the engagement happened, one source claimed that the fact that it was Bieber who did it wasn’t surprising to her at all.

 “Selena was surprised an engagement happened this quickly but not surprised Justin would do something like this knowing who he is,” said the source.
 “At the end of the day though she doesn’t really care,” the source added.